7 Platforms With Alternative Investments for Non-Accredited Investors

 - After a 5–7 year holding period (on average), Arrived may sell the property and distribute the proceeds from any price appreciation.

-The entire process is very straightforward and easy to complete from Arrived's website or mobile app.
+The entire process is very straightforward and almost entirely hands-off.
+You can invest from Arrived's website or mobile app.

 - Overall rating: